jacekkopecky/node-simple-google-openid/README.md

 ## Minimal skeleton of an authenticated web page

 Here's what we need to do in a web page to get the user authenticated.
 This follows a guide from Google: [Integrating Google Sign-In into your web app](https://developers.google.com/identity/sign-in/web/sign-in).

-A full working example is included below.
+A full working example is included further down on this page.

 ```
 <!doctype html>